taruncse/DesignPatternsExperiment/README.md

 Where to use:

 1. It is used when you want to elemenate the option of instantiating more than one object.
+2. "Synchronized" helps us to build a proper control on shared object , when it accessed by Thread.

 Merits: